noahchristiano/Python-Webscraping/README.md

-README
+# Python-Webscraping
+README.md
-Python Mining
+Python Webscraping
 Created by Noah Christiano on 8/15/2014. noahchristiano@rochester.edu

-Python Mining is a collection of scripts I have written in Python for scraping data off of websites.
+Python Webscraping is a collection of scripts I have written in Python for scraping data off of websites.

-Directory Name
-~					README				Read me
-Kimsufi
-Lowes
-Rap Genius

 Rap Genius uses Selenium and Scrapy to find the top contributing artists from the Rap Genius verified artist page.
 This project is how I familiarized myself with Scrapy and Selenium (and Python).